mirzaghaderi/IdeoKar/README.md

 1. **Open Image(s)** — select one or more images (same magnification, same genotype/replicate set).
 Each opens in its own tab.
+2. **Optional image processing** — This includes Crop, Remove background, knife tools described above.
-2. **Define Scale** — click the button, then click two points of known real-world distance in the active image.
+3. **Define Scale** — click the button, then click two points of known real-world distance in the active image.
 A popup asks for that distance in micrometers and derives pixels-per-micron for that tab.
-3. **Trace chromosomes** — use auto-trace when appropriate or trace manually.
+4. **Trace chromosomes** — use auto-trace when appropriate or trace manually.
    For manual tracing, left-click to lay down connected segments along the chromosome.
 At landmark points, either right-click for a context menu or use the following hotkeys: